cherepokivan/Simple-voice-chat-client/README.md

-# Simple Voice Chat Standalone Client
+# Simple Voice Chat Client

 **Standalone multi-platform client foundation for Simple Voice Chat.** This repository provides both a **Windows (.NET 8 Avalonia)** and an **Android (Kotlin/Compose)** client.
 The repository is intentionally security-first: it will not forge Minecraft identities, manufacture SVC session secrets, bypass whitelist or permissions, enumerate private groups, or weaken encryption.